Serbian president apologises for Srebrenica 'crime'

 Previous Serbian leaders such as Mr Nikolic's predecessor, Boris Tadic, have accepted that it was genocide.

-Under Mr Tadic's leadership, Serbia captured Bosnian Serb war crimes suspects Radovan Karadzic and Gen Ratko Mladic, and handed them over to international prosecutors at The Hague.'Not convinced'
+Under Mr Tadic's leadership, Serbia captured Bosnian Serb war crimes suspects Radovan Karadzic and Gen Ratko Mladic, and handed them over to international prosecutors at The Hague.

 Speaking to Bosnian TV, President Nikolic said: "I kneel and ask for forgiveness for Serbia for the crime committed in Srebrenica.